jmadala/workshop-cultivating-coders/README.md

 [login]: https://raw.githubusercontent.com/thedigitalgarage/workshop-cultivating-coders/master/login.png

 Enter in the following credentials:

 Username: {YOUR_EMAIL_ADDRESS}
 Password: {ANY_PASSWORD}

-After you authenticate to the web console, you will be see a list of projects your user account has permission to work with:
+After you authenticate to the web console, you will be see a list of projects associated with your user account:

 ![list]